 In this section we present the development of the innovative Spatial Dependent Task (SDT) Scheduler.
-We firstly quantify the mutual influence among spatially distributed recharge tasks using Cosine Rule.
+The SDT scheduler firstly identifies the most urgent node cluster as the recharge goal, then optimizes the traveling path of the mobile charger based on path priority so that more nodes can be recharged while not incurring much overhead.
+By doing so, we aim to achieve a balance between the needs to respond to urgent nodes quickly, and to reduce the traveling time.
+In what follows, we firstly quantify the mutual influence among spatially distributed recharge tasks using Cosine Rule.
 We discover that there exist two conditions, termed Node Cluster and Nodes Near Path, which can be used to improve scheduling performance.
 Based on these observations, we design the high performance Spatial Dependent Task (SDT) Scheduler.